Becoming a Patient in Arkansas

 The Arkansas Medical Marijuana Commission allows for the following conditions: cancer, glaucoma, positive status for HIV/AIDS, Hepatitis C, ALS, Tourette's syndrome, Crohn's Disease, Ulcerative colitis, PTSD, severe arthritis, fibromyalgia, Alzheimer's disease, cachexia or wasting syndrome, peripheral neuropathy, intractable pain (which has not responded to ordinary medications, treatment or surgical measures for more than six months), severe nausea, seizures, including without limitation those characteristic of epilepsy, and severe and persistent muscle spams, including without limitation those characteristic of multiple sclerosis.
 The Arkansas Department of Health may approve additional conditions submitted by petition.

-The initial application period is subject to run from June 30, 2017 until September 18, 2017.
-Potential patients must submit a written certification from their physician that states the physician has fully assessed the patients history and believes the patient has a certain qualifying condition.
+Potential patients must submit a Department provided application form and a written certification from their physician that states the physician has fully assessed the patients history and believes the patient has a certain qualifying condition.
 This certification must be dated within 30 days of the application.
 Patients must also submit a $50 fee and a photocopy of their Arkansas driver's license or state ID.
 More detail is available in these Rules and Regulations from the Arkansas Department of Health.
+Cards are valid one year from the date of issue.

 A doctor of medicine or a doctor of osteopathic medicine who hols a valid unrestricted license to practice medicine in the state of Arkansas may recommend cannabis.
 The physician must also have an active and current registration with the DEA to prescribe Controlled Substances.